CaptainSwag101/LazyShell/readme.txt

 F.A.Q.
 (Frequently Asked Questions)
 ______________________________________________________________________

+Q: The editor will not run at all.
+A: You need .NET Framework 2 or higher installed on your system.

-Q: I have no idea what _____ means!
+Q: I have no idea what this stuff means!
-A: Enable the help feature in the editor.
+A: First, look in the glossary at the end of this readme file.
+Also, enable the help feature in the editor.
 If this feature is enabled, you'll be able to see a description of the property and what it does by moving the mouse over it.
 Click the (?) icon at the top of most editors or press F1 to enable/disable the help feature.

+Q: I want to design or write a new _____.
+Where do I start?
+A: If you're new to this, study the editor.
+Play around with it for a while before delving into a new project.
+Tweak or mess around with things that already exist (ex: scripts, levels, monsters, sprites, etc.) to gain an understanding of how everything works or operates.
+   Then, when you want to start something new or original, use the "template-based" approach which I have always used in my own hacks: try thinking of something in the game that most closely resembles what you want to do or create, find that element in the editors, study it and it's properties/details, and use that as a template for your custom-made whatever.
+Example: copy event script commands into your own script that are similar, modify levels that are closest in resemblance to what you want to create, use existing monsters that are most characteristic of your custom monsters.
+   The OREFFEZEPS hack, for example, was made entirely through this method of template hacking: I tweaked existing spells/attacks to varying degrees to make new original ones.
+The Bob-omb Mafia's forest levels used touched-up tilemaps of dummied maps which already existed (as well as the sewers levels).

-Q: How do I add a new _____?
+Q: How do I add a new ally, item, monster, etc.?
-A: You cannot add new indexes of any element, but you can replace the properties of existing elements.
+A: You cannot add new indexes to any element, but you can replace the properties of existing indexes.
 That is the basic rule of hacking SMRPG.
 Many elements, like sprites, have dummied or unused indexes which you may edit or modify to "add" new stuff.
 Lazy Shell should not be viewed as an expansion tool but as a modification tool.

+Q: Can Super Mario RPG be expanded?
+A: Not with Lazy Shell, but I do believe there was an expansion hack project that successfully expanded the ROM.
+Lunar Expand is incapable of expanding SMRPG due to SA-1 chip complications.

-Q: I'm looking specifically for the _____.
+Q: I'm looking specifically for _____ matching a name/description.
 A: Most of the editors have a search field to the right of the index list, tagged with a magnifying glass icon.
 Use that to search for a specific index with a general description, name, or whatever.

-Q: The editor crashed and I lost my work!
+Q: The editor crashed and/or corrupted the ROM and I lost my work!
 A: First, try clicking "Ignore Error" and saving as a separate ROM.
    Then, try exporting the indexes that didn't glitch out into .dat files and import those into a fresh, uncorrupted ROM.
 In the